 #17 - Ace chance... straight ahead from the tee and very short.

-If you've never played Cliff or Coachman, I'd play here first.
-This course is more technical and not as long, but it will teach you how important it is to be able to throw a frozen rope.
+- If you've never played Cliff or Coachman, I'd play here first.
+This course is more technical and not as long, but it will teach you how to throw a frozen rope.
 Accuracy is king here.
 Very close to US 19 and not hard to find.
-Looking forward to Fun 'N Sun 2013, too!

 3 of 3 people found this review helpful.